Huntdown: Plot

-The player's bounty hunter is offered a millionaire contract by the elderly Wolfmother of the Shimamoto Corporation - who also was a foster mother to the bounty hunter - to initiate a huntdown of several criminal elements which head four specific street gangs - the Hoodlum Dolls (a punk-themed street gang), the Misconducts (a large numbered hooligan gang that utilizes hockey uniforms for armor), the Heatseekers (a smuggling motorcycle gang with a classic Roman theme mixed) and the recently formed Nº1 Suspects (a syndicate with a stylized Japanese theme and high-tech equipment).
+The player's bounty hunter is offered a millionaire contract by the elderly Wolfmother of the Shimamoto Corporation - who also was a foster mother to the bounty hunter - to initiate a huntdown of several criminal elements which head four specific street gangs - the Hoodlum Dolls (a feral punk-themed street gang), the Misconducts (a hooligan gang that utilizes hockey uniforms for armor), the Heatseekers (a smuggling greaser motorcycle gang with a style of an Ancient Rome centurions) and the recently formed Nº1 Suspects (a syndicate with a stylized Japanese theme and high-tech equipment).
 The bounty hunter, while hunting down the gang leaders, also comes across opportunity "bounties" that serve as enforcers and lieutenants for the gangs, eliminating them as well.

 However, after defeating the final gang leader, the Shogun of the Nº1 Suspects, the hunter is contacted by the Wolfmother, who is surprised to see the bounty hunter accomplished the huntdown, on which the hunter was not expected to survive.
 The Wolfmother explains that Shimamoto had a transition in its leadership and the huntdown was formed to destroy the gangs and take over their territories, while the bounty hunter would die as to erase all of Shimamoto's involvement in the conflicts.
 Because the hunter survived, the Wolfmother is forced to terminate the contract and put a bounty on the hunter's head.
 However, a bounty is also placed on Wolfmother, on which an unseen bounty hunter eliminates both the guards and finally kills the Wolfmother herself.